keensworth/PonjiECS/README.md

         radius = new Container();
     }

-    public int getRadius(int index){
-        return (int)radius.get(index);
-    }

-    public void setRadius(int index, int radius){
-        radius.set(index, radius);
-    }

     public Radius add(int radius){
         super.setLastWriteIndex(this.radius.add(radius));
         return this;
     }
 }
 ```
 Every component class must contain an `add` method, constructed similarly to the above (the only difference is the type of data being added).
-The get and set methods can be
-constructed as desired.
 The `add` method communicates with the ECS to ensure that the component data is stored properly.

 ### System Implementation
 The context for most logic will be inside of a class that extends the `System` class.
 Most entity/component interactions will take place inside of system classes.
 At the bare